rohanmr/Loading-Effect/README.md

 # RGB Loading-Effect

-Download the code and Oepn in the VS code.
+Download the code and Open it in the VS code.

 Run on Live-Server.